1jour1vin

 About the estate:

-A courageous and determined artisan winemaker, Christophe Ferrandis produces wines full of character in his cramped, cramped cellar—wines that are typical of their terroir and crafted with a well-understood commitment to organic principles.
-They need two to three years of bottle aging.
-Let’s hope he soon has a facility that does justice to his efforts.
+A courageous and determined artisan winemaker, Christophe Ferrandis produces wines full of character—typical of their terroir and made in the true spirit of organic winemaking—in his cramped, cramped cellar.
+These wines need two to three years in the bottle.
+Let’s hope he’ll soon have a facility that does justice to his efforts.

 RVF - The French Wine Review / Guide to the Best Wines of France